 No boss looking over your shoulders.
 If you've ever had that micro-managing type of boss, you know how sweet this is.

-You have more control over your Uber Eats earnings.
+You have more control over how much Uber Eats pays.
 You get to make all the business decisions: when to deliver, where to work, what deliveries to accept.
 This allows you to craft your own strategy, which raises the ceiling.
 You're not stuck at a fixed wage, hourly pay, or salary.

 The freedom to earn more when you need it.
 Need to make some extra money?
 You don't need to ask permission to work extra hours.
 You just go do it.